Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 While having a clear objective in mind is important, you must invest time and money in both your product and your overall strategy.
 Otherwise, your project might be doomed from the start.

-I hope this guide helped clear things out a bit.
+I hope this guide helps clear things out a bit.
 If there’s anything you want me to cover in an update (or in an upcoming post), let me know.